boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : Further values may be assigned by IANA.
 Note that the assigned values are bits so that multiple observations can be OR'd together.

 Additional Information:
-: See the dataLinkFrameType registry at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-data-link-frame-type].
+: See the dataLinkFrameType registry ([https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-data-link-frame-type]).
 : More information about the data link layer can be found in (IEEE802.3)(IEEE802.11)(ISO/IEC.7498-1:1994).

 ## mibCaptureTimeSemantics